 Order Your At Home STD Test Now Certain sexually transmitted diseases (STDs) can cause pain in your testicles and scrotum.
 Two of the main STDs that cause testicular pain are Chlamydia and Gonorrhea.
 Chlamydia often goes unnoticed due to the lack of symptoms.
 In men, the most common symptom is a small amount of discharge […] Read more >

 Will Amoxicillin Cure Gonorrhea or Other STDs?

 Will amoxicillin cure gonorrhea or other STDs?
-That’s a question we hear a lot from concerned customers.
-As a widely used antibiotic, amoxicillin is one of the first drugs people think of when they learn that they have contracted a sexually transmitted infection or disease.
-At myLAB Box™, we understand and appreciate our customers’ concerns. […] Read more >
+This is a question we hear a lot from concerned customers.
+Very often these days, consumers are understandably curious about how specific drugs and treatments work.
+As a widely used antibiotic, amoxicillin is high on this list.
+Amoxicillin is one of the first drugs people think of when […] Read more >

 Is Gonorrhea Curable?